shreyakejriwal02/SARO_CORE2023/README.md

 > "Minimize loss of life, alleviate suffering and prevent harm by more efficiently locating, rescuing and providing aid to individuals affected by the disaster."

 ## Installation (Libraries, packages and softwares)
+### Dependencies
+Make sure you have the following Python libraries installed:

+- math
+- numpy
+- pandas
+- matplotlib
+- random
+- shapely

+Read below to install the libraries.

 ### PyPI
 Install relevant libraries:
 ```